Can You Swim With Pacemaker

 Can You Swim With a Pacemaker Implanted?

-Yes, you can definitely swim with a pacemaker implanted.
+Yes, you can swim with a pacemaker implanted.
 Although you should avoid swimming immediately after the surgery, once the surgical wound heals completely, you can safely swim and perform other water activities.

 Is It Safe to Go Scuba Diving With a Pacemaker?

 No, it is not safe to go scuba diving with a pacemaker.
-The pressure changes that occur at deeper depths can damage the pacemaker and affect its functioning.
+The pressure changes at deeper depths can damage the pacemaker and affect its functioning.
 Stick to swimming and other shallow water activities.

 Can Swimming Affect the Pacemaker’s Function?